Lasseter's Reef: The 1930 expedition

 By 1930, when Australia was in the grip of the Great Depression, the attractions of desert gold were much greater, and Lasseter succeeded in securing approximately £50,000 in private funding towards an expedition to relocate the reef.
 Unusual for the time, this expedition included motorised vehicular transport and an aircraft.
-Accompanying Lasseter were experienced bushmen Fred Blakeley (leader) and Frank Colson as well as George Sutherland (prospector), Phil Taylor (engineer, driver), Blakeston-Houston (governor-general's aide, 'explorer') and Errol Coote (pilot).
+Accompanying Lasseter were experienced bushmen Fred Blakeley (leader) and Frank Colson as well as George Sutherland (prospector), Phil Taylor (engineer, driver), John Blakeston-Houston (governor-general's aide, 'explorer') and Errol Coote (pilot).

-On 21 July 1930 the group left Alice Springs, Lasseter was a sullen companion and a vague guide.
+On 21 July 1930 the group left Alice Springs but Lasseter was a sullen companion and a vague guide.
 They headed for Ilbilba (aka Ilbpilla Soak) – an aerodrome created earlier that year for Donald George Mackay's expedition, near Lake Mackay.
 The group endured logistical difficulties and physical hardships (including the loss of a plane).
 On reaching Mount Marjorie (now Mount Leisler), Lasseter declared that they were 150 mi too far north of the search zone.
 Exasperated, Blakeley declared Lasseter a charlatan, and decided to end the expedition.
 They parted with Lasseter at Ilbilba.

 Lasseter insisted on continuing the trek, accompanied by a dingo-shooter, Paul Johns, and his team of camels.
 Lasseter, whose behaviour was increasingly erratic, set off towards Kata Tjuṯa.
 One afternoon Lasseter returned to camp with some concealed rock samples and announced that he had relocated the gold reef.
 He refused to reveal its location.
 Johns, who by now doubted Lasseter's sanity, accused him of being a liar.
 A fight ensued, and Johns left Lasseter to his own devices, returning to civilisation.
 Lasseter himself trudged off into the desert sands with two camels.

+A search for Lasseter was conducted by the Eclipse Gold Expedition, which primarily sought to locate the reef, and his body was discovered by bushman, Bob Buck in March 1931.
+Buck found Lasseter's emaciated body in a shallow, oval shaped grave, in which the Pitjantjatjara had buried him.
+Buck reburied him.
+Walter Smith (bushman) was also on this expedition and claimed to have reburied the body again after Buck as the grave was still too shallow.
+The burial of Lasseter would continue to cause contention until it was finally relocated to the Alice Springs Memorial Cemetery.